 A relatively new field, the first “User Experience Architect” didn’t exist until 1995.
 Growing hand in hand with the dot-com boom, user experience is now a critical facet of virtually every company.
 If users are not having a good experience they will move on to the competition.

 There are various approaches to creating a holistic user experience process.
-The most popular practices today include: Agile, Lean UX, and Design Thinking.
+The most popular practices today include: Design Thinking, Lean UX, and Agile

 Agile is a process in digital product development in which incremental releases allow companies to be responsive to changes in consumer behavior and reactive when a solution is not having the intended results.
 It allows companies to become more reactive to customer wants and pursue more progressive delivery methods.